-There are a number of things that can cause outdoor water pipe leaks.
-For example, your water line may be old, defective or poorly installed to begin with.
+Several things can cause outdoor water pipe leaks.
+For example, your water line may be old, defective, or poorly installed to begin with.
 Improper installation or shoddy workmanship can all lead to problems down the road.
 As frustrating as it is, there is very little you can do besides having your water line repaired or replaced.

 No matter what caused the problem, though, or how you realize that it exists, it is important to get leaky water lines replaced quickly.
 Call 3 Mountains Plumbing today!